More U.S. state and local governments have responded to the U.S. Supreme Court’s decision in “South Dakota v. Wayfair, Inc.”

 In Wayfair, the U.S. Supreme Court overruled the physical presence nexus standard of Quill and National Bellas Hess with respect to state and local taxation of remote sales.
 Soon after the Supreme Court issued its decision in Wayfair, various states began issuing guidance or statements or began to take legislative actions in response to the decision in the Wayfair case.
 Read TaxNewsFlash

-Under Utah law, remote sellers must collect and remit sales tax if their Utah sales from the sale of tangible personal property, products transferred electronically, or services exceed $100,000 or if they have more than 200 sales from such transactions in Utah, during the current or prior calendar year.
+Under Utah law, businesses must collect and remit sales tax if their Utah sales exceed $100,000 or if they have more than 200 sales in Utah, during the current or prior calendar year.
+The guidance mandates that a business—with either physical presence or economic presence, or with a related business in Utah—must file sales tax returns for every period, despite having no tax liability for that period.

 The KPMG logo and name are trademarks of KPMG International.
 KPMG International is a Swiss cooperative that serves as a coordinating entity for a network of independent member firms.
 KPMG International provides no audit or other client services.
 Such services are provided solely by member firms in their respective geographic areas.
 KPMG International and its member firms are legally distinct and separate entities.
 They are not and nothing contained herein shall be construed to place these entities in the relationship of parents, subsidiaries, agents, partners, or joint venturers.
 No member firm has any authority (actual, apparent, implied or otherwise) to obligate or bind KPMG International or any member firm in any manner whatsoever.
 The information contained in herein is of a general nature and is not intended to address the circumstances of any particular individual or entity.
 Although we endeavor to provide accurate and timely information, there can be no guarantee that such information is accurate as of the date it is received or that it will continue to be accurate in the future.
 No one should act on such information without appropriate professional advice after a thorough examination of the particular situation.
 For more information, contact KPMG's Federal Tax Legislative and Regulatory Services Group at: + 1 202 533 4366, 1801 K Street NW, Washington, DC 20006.